In this issue, we continue to look at children who may require diagnosis and treatment outside the classroom.

 Because the treatment of ADHD is usually pharmaceutical, and because the dose has to increase with time, it pays to note that children are sometimes misdiagnosed as ADHD, where in fact they may:

 - Dislike the teacher,

 - React badly to what they eat (some food additives may lead to symptoms of ADHD in chemical-sensitive individuals),

 Difficulties pronouncing sounds and stuttering are examples of speech disorders.
 Mild cases can be sorted by a speech and language therapist, elocution lessons, drama classes or Young Toastmasters Club.

 Trouble understanding others and trouble sharing ideas are examples of language disorders.
-Contact your local speech and language therapist for assessment
+Contact your local speech and language therapist for assessment and treatment

 If you suspect your child’s learning issues may be due to poor vision, consult your local optometrist or a behavioural optometrist.

 Eye teaming: the eyes aren’t aiming together, so the brain can’t combine the two pictures, resulting in double vision.
 One out of 10 school-aged children have this problem, largely undiagnosed or misdiagnosed as dyslexia.
 When identified, it can easily be treated with eye glasses or special eye muscle exercises.